jumattos/lsif-util/README.md

 This way, the validation tool will have access to the LSIF protocol and will also be able to check:

-* Vertices and edges properties are correct
+* Vertices properties are correct
+* Edges properties are correct
 * [WIP] Edges exist only between defined vertices

 # Graph